Bykiil/Bykiil/README.md

 - 👋 Hi, I’m @Bykiil ...
-I am Systems Analysis and Development Student
+I am a Systems Analysis and Development Student
 - 👀 I’m interested in ... all kinds of technologies, mostly AI.
 - 🌱 I’m currently learning ... about Python(Pandas and Django), Java(Spring), JavaScript(React-Native) and C#(ASP.NET)
 - 💞️ I’m looking to collaborate on ... don't know kk